Homemade Geyser Tube

-Recent improvements to the Geyser Tube have taken the geyser-creating tool to a whole new level.
-The trigger mechanism now has a double pull pin action, making sure there’s no unwanted eruptions.
-When you’re ready to pull the pin, a tighter seal means that you can achieve a 30 foot geyser with as few as two MENTOS® candies.
+Recent improvements to the Geyser Tube have taken it to a whole new level.
+The trigger mechanism now has a double pull-pin action, eliminating unwanted eruptions.
+When you’re ready to pull the pin, a tighter seal means that you can achieve an amazing geyser with fewer Mentos.

 Science Fair Connection